dcsndevs/care-plus/README.md

 Follow the on-screen prompts to navigate through the application.
 Input valid data as guided by the application.

 ## Future Development and Limitations
 More functionalities would be handy in this application.
-Extra functionality to include, manually determining the period of time time that a student's overall progress should be populated.
+Extra functionality to include, manually determining the period of time that a student's overall progress should be populated.
 It would also go further to include exporting this information to a local machine or sending it to a user provided email address.

 ## Credits

 ### Code Institute:
 Special thanks to Code Institute for providing the template used in this project.
-The template served as a valuable foundation, streamlining the development process and contributing to the overall project structure and therefafter, delployment.
+The template served as a valuable foundation, streamlining the development process and contributing to the overall project structure and theref after deployment.

 ### Google:
 The Care Plus App relies on Google Cloud services, including the Google Sheets API, for efficient data management.
 I extend my gratitude to Google Cloud for providing a free, robust and reliable cloud solutions that contribute to the functionality of this application.

 ### API:
-Also to the team that created the Gsrpead and it's documentation, and to Google Drive and Google Sheets ApI.
+Also to the team that created the Gspread and its documentation, and to Google Drive and Google Sheets API.
 The Care Plus App utilizes the gspread library to interact with the Google Sheets API for efficient data management.
 We appreciate the developers of gspread for providing a convenient and Pythonic way to work with Google Sheets.

 ### Code Reference:
 [W3schools](https://w3schools.com/) was instrumental to the success of this project.
 It was often used to learn quick features or to compare and see where errors are.

 ### CarePlus Logic:
-The logic behid the application is a real life application called [©WellTree] (https://www.welltree.info/) Welltree inputs are manually done on an excel worksheet, but this application was built with the intention of automating the inputs and view student progress over time.
+The logic behind the application is a real life application called [©WellTree] (https://www.welltree.info/) WellTree inputs are manually done on an excel worksheet, but this application was built with the intention of automating the inputs and view student progress over time.

 ### Acknowledgments:
 I like to thank [Juliia Konn](https://github.com/IuliiaKonovalova/), my mentor at Code Institute.
 She exemplifies her mentorship with a knack for high-quality projects.
 Her desire for quality has always challenged me to do better in my work.
 I remain grateful to her.